 Speaking of time, it is worth noting that female orgasm can take a long time.
 While many men struggle with ejaculating more quickly than they would like to, many women worry that they take too long to have an orgasm.
 The fact that women, on average, take longer to have an orgasm than do men does not have to be viewed as “bad” though; it’s simply a gender difference.

-Though many women do eventually learn to have an orgasm within 5 to 20 minutes of stimulation (particularly if they are using a vibrator or having intercourse with a long term partner), it is common for women to take 20-60 minutes to experience orgasm when they are new to it.
+Though many women do eventually learn to have an orgasm within 5 to 20 minutes of stimulation (particularly if they are using a vibrator, which more than half of American women have done, or having intercourse with a relationship partner), it is common for women to take 20-60 minutes to experience orgasm when they are new to it.
 Five or ten minutes, then, would simply not be enough time for most women.

 Most women, however, can have orgasms.
 And although some women do report discomfort as they begin exploring their bodies, it is worth checking in with a healthcare provider since you have felt some irritation or discomfort yourself.
 Also, although it is true that self-masturbation and pleasuring are common ways for women to learn to orgasm, don’t feel that you have to do it the same way that your friends do it.
 Not everyone enjoys strong vibration or other forms of sexual stimulation, and some women (yes, even grown women) prefer to self-pleasure using a stuffed toy, as you do.
 You may respond more easily to gentle stimulation, and that’s an important thing to learn about your body.